 - The reason those deals are so cheap is for the tour company to fill up spaces in tours alongside full-paying customers.
 This is why most of these tours will only run if there are full-paying customers on the tour.
 Otherwise, it’s likely the tour will be cancelled.

 - The good deals seen on these websites are usually at off-peak times of the day: early morning usually.

 - Cancelling or changing your plans is made much more challenging than when you book direct.
 In most cases, you will need to cancel or change the dates with both the activity provider and the online travel agent, plus pay the cancellation fee of the website.

-Instead of GrabOne and BookMe, we suggest booking activities online using Viator which is part of the TripAdvisor network and vets each operators before allowing listings.
-Tour Radar, which specialises in multi-days tours also offers a great range of tours in New Zealand.
+Instead of GrabOne and BookMe, we suggest booking activities online using Viator which is part of the TripAdvisor network and vets each operator before allowing listings.
+Tour Radar, which specialises in multi-day tours also offers a great range of tours in New Zealand.

 Travel agents and travel agencies are people or companies who plan and book your trip or aspects of your trip for you.
 Find out more in Travel 101: Booking Direct Vs. Online Travel Agents Vs. Travel Agents.

 Using a Travel Agency Before You Arrive in New Zealand